 In desperation I turned to the boob tube, television, the babysitter of millions.
 I clicked up through the stations on the Magnavox console one at a time.
 Each click another nail in the coffin of hope.
 With only one station left I up channeled to UHF 68.
 My daughter inhaled, gasped a few times then finally succumbed to the rhythmic melodies of Lawrence Welk and the Champagne Music Makers.

 Lawrence and I go way back.
 Back to Serutan, Geritol and the Kimball and Baldwin placards on his pianos and organs.
 Some of my earliest memories are interactions with my paternal grandparents as they watched his program.
 Fifty plus years later I can still remember them telling me to be quiet, or go out and play.
 I don’t think they gave a hoot where.
-I could have been playing in the middle of the street for all they cared.
+I could have been playing in the middle of the street.
 It was Lawrence Welk time.

 They loved Lawrence so much they wanted to sell their house and move to Lawrence Welk Village Mobile Home Park in Escondido, California.
 Bobby and Sissy, Norma Zimmer and Jimmy Roberts were considered personal friends.
 So were Jo Ann Castle, Larry Hooper, Irish crooner Joe Feeney and Arthur Duncan the black tap dancer.
 How Lawrence got away with that stereotype I do not know.
 My grandma was suspicious of Guy and Ralna, though.
 She thought they were just to lovey dovey to be real.
 She was right.
 They divorced in 1984.